Do you want to know the secret to improving your guitar playing?

 You only need to spend an hour or two a week learning a new song - but the pay off is huge.
 You'll increase your repertoire massively and have new songs, yes, new songs to play next time your mates are around.

-Building a decent guitar practice routine is very important, but so is learning new songs.
+Well.
+Building learning new scales, modes and all that is great, as is building a great guitar practice, but not at the detriment of learning new songs.
 Finding the right balance is important - you want a nice blend of practice (technique, scales, etc) and learning songs.

 Not sure which songs to learn?